 If a client uses our crowd order form, the pay is 10% less than our standard pay-per-word rates above.
 However, the goal of this is to give our new writers more experience so they can build profitable relationships with clients in the long-term.

 How and when do I get paid?

-Monthly. $10 USD is required in your account for payment.
+Twice per month. $10 USD is required in your account for payment.
 PayPal accounts are used for payment on orders completed during the previous month.
-All assignments are tallied up on the fourth day of the following month (allowing previous month's items to be approved by clients).
+All assignments are tallied up on the 4th and 19th day of the month, for those orders that were submitted by the end of the preceding half-month (allowing previous period's items to be approved by clients).
 Once tallied, WriterAccess transfers the required funds to PayPal (which may take a few days) and send payments as soon as the balance is available to do so.
-By the end of this process, writers are paid out between the 7th - 9th of the month.
-There was one instance, after a Monday holiday, when payments went out on the 10th, but that was an exception, not the rule.
+By the end of this process, writers are typically paid out between the 7th and 9th for those pieces submitted before the end of the previous month, and between the 22nd and 24th for those pieces submitted by the 15th.